SichangHe/sichanghe.github.io/src/blogs/300x_speed_up.md

 ```

 This familiar linear search naturally reminds me of binary search.
-A regular binary search does not suffice because prefix matching with
+A regular binary search does not suffice because
-range operators may not be exact,
+the range operators makes prefix matching inexact,
 therefore it made sense to check them one by one.

 However, range operators do not permit arbitrary matches;